 In the United States, the banking and use of mPB does not require a BLA, and mPB is not an FDA licensed product.
 However, the FDA does require that units of mobilized peripheral blood adhere to and meet the standards set forth by the Foundation for Accreditation for Cell Therapy (FACT), the NMDP, and the American Association of Blood Banks (AABB), as applicable.
-In our current Phase 1/2 clinical trial of ProTmune, ProTmune is manufactured using unlicensed mPB units.
+In our current Phase 1/2 PROTECT clinical trial of ProTmune, ProTmune is manufactured using unlicensed mPB units.
 It may be possible that in the future, regulatory policy could change, and the FDA may later require that mPB units be licensed, and that ProTmune be manufactured using only licensed mPB units.
 Any inability to procure sufficient supplies of mPB will adversely affect our ability to develop and commercialize ProTmune.

-We currently rely on third parties to conduct certain research and development activities and to support the conduct of our clinical trials.
-If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may not be able to timely develop, obtain regulatory approval for or commercialize our product candidates and our business could be substantially harmed.
+We currently rely on third parties to conduct certain research and development activities and clinical trials of our product candidates.
+If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may not be able to timely develop, manufacture, obtain regulatory approval for or commercialize our product candidates and our business could be substantially harmed.

-We have relied upon and expect to continue to rely upon third parties, including clinical research organizations, or CROs, for the conduct of certain research and preclinical development activities, and for the conduct, management, and supervision of our clinical trials.
-We control only certain aspects of the activities of these third parties through contractual agreements, and will have limited influence over their actual performance.
-Our reliance on third parties and CROs does not relieve us of our responsibilities to ensure that our clinical studies are conducted in accordance with the applicable protocol, legal, regulatory and scientific standards.
+We rely upon third parties, including medical institutions, clinical investigators, cell processing laboratories, and clinical research organizations, or CROs, for the conduct of certain research and preclinical development activities, process development and manufacturing activities, and for the conduct, management, and supervision of clinical trials of our product candidates.
+We do not have direct control over the activities of these third parties, and may have limited influence over their actual performance.
+Our reliance on these third parties and CROs does not relieve us of our responsibilities to ensure that our clinical studies are conducted in accordance with the applicable protocol, legal and regulatory requirements and scientific standards.